 1. Doing everything on your own

 With the busy lifestyles that many of us lead today, alone time can be scarce and being able to work alone is often a nice way to get things done without having to explain how to do things to someone else.
 If you’re planning a major home remodel such as a kitchen remodel, alone time is not always a good idea at all.
 Hiring a professional kitchen remodel contractor is a good idea as they will be able to not only help with the design, but they can also help you with an overall budget that will be required for the project.
-You will also want to schedule a consultation with a licensed plumber in your area to discuss sink installation (some great information on this located here), a garbage disposal installation or running water lines to a new refrigerator.
+You will also want to schedule a consultation with a licensed plumber in your area to discuss sink installation, a garbage disposal installation or running water lines to a new refrigerator.
 Having a second, and sometimes even a third set of eyes, and hands will help you stick to a budget and have a kitchen you are happy with.

 2. Going above your budget